phanfeld/mrs_presentation/README.md

 Use pympress (https://github.com/Cimbali/pympress) to present.
 At the moment, auto-starting videos does not work, see https://github.com/Cimbali/pympress/issues/212.
 Since I prefer all videos to autostart, I use my own fork that auto-starts and mutes all videos, which is available at https://github.com/whoenig/pympress.

-Important keys:
+### Important keys

-F - full screen
+* F - full screen
-D - Overview of all slides
+* D - Overview of all slides
-L - enable virtual laserpointer
+* L - enable virtual laserpointer
-S - swap screens
+* S - swap screens

 ## RevealJs